 Hopkins Ralph Lee.
 Hiking the Southwest’s Geology; Four Corners Region.

 Morris, Thomas H, Ritter Scott M, Laycock Dallin P. Geology Unfolded.
-An illustrated Guide to the Geology of Utah’s National Parks.
+An illustrated Guide to the Geology of Utah’s Parks.